sonykus/vagrant-chef-mongodb/README.md

 FINALLY:

 Thanks a lot if you have read down this far!
-So this is where this page ends. (d'oh!)
-Now go, hack through those scripts and see what's in there, and play around with that thing for a while.
-Sure, you could send me some feedback as well, if you feel like.
+Now go, hack through those scripts, see what's in there, and play around with things for a while.
+Send me some feedback, if you feel like.

 ENJOY! ;-)